 It is good that we say in the pro-life movement: “From the moment of conception you were a genetically unrepeatable human being.”
 But once we add the eternity of God into the mix, it goes even deeper: God had you perfectly planned before He created the Universe.
 See, if God is eternal, this is not pious or sentimental devotion.
 God actually loved you into existence during the specific time of history where you are placed (now, if you’re reading this now) but God also had you in mind as the unshakeable version of you.
 Yes, you are an unrepeatable reality of His own image and likeness which was blueprinted before the galaxy.
 You were originally the perfect idea of yourself as a “thought” of God before you were ever conceived in your mother’s uterus.
 In fact, God had you in mind trillions of years before that physical union.
 “Trillions” is a also weak word to imagine the one and only God who planned you outside of time.
 So, really God wanted you from forever as an unrepeatable receptacle of His creative Love and as an intimate reflection of His eternal Love.

 Imagine a carpenter who is making a door.
 Philosophers call the wood the “material cause” where the word cause actually means “end” or “goal.”
 It’s the same as telos in Greek, that towards which a being is aiming its own reality as the goal of its existence (more being than doing.)
 So the “cause” is needed at the beginning as the intention, just as a door must actually have a form, not just random wood, but actually a cut and sanded door.
 (See St. Joseph working in the above image.)
 This “formal cause” is the telos or end toward which a being has its entire thrust of existence.
-Even more intimate to its existence is the “final cause,” which is in some sense the carpenter’s blueprint of his work.
+Even more intimate to its existence is the “formal cause,” which is in some sense the carpenter’s blueprint of his work.
 It exists in his mind before he actually takes the wood to task.
 This is why Aristotle wrote that “First in intention is last in execution.”
-The mental blueprint of the door is the final cause, end, goal, telos of the carpenter’s work, even though the idea and intention existed before the finished product.
+The mental blueprint of the door is the formal cause, end, goal, telos of the carpenter’s work, even though the idea and intention existed before the finished product.
 So also, each individual human soul had to be blueprinted in God’s mind just before conception.
 God Himself is the true meaning of Planned Parenthood.
 Everything else is a diabolical mockery.

 October is the month of the Holy Rosary.
 Both the Roman Breviary and the Lesson from the Tradition Latin Mass for the Mass of the Holy Rosary today include some lines from Sacred Scripture that were ascribed to Mary by the Church for a very long time: